OPEC, Russia debate deeper oil cuts as new glut looms

 Saudi Arabia is also pressing Iraq and Nigeria to improve their compliance with their output quotas as a condition for Saudi cutting more output.

-Reports on Monday that OPEC+ was considering deeper cuts helped lift oil prices.
+Reports on Monday that OPEC+ was considering deeper cuts helped lift oil prices LCOc1.
 On Tuesday, benchmark Brent was steady near $61 a barrel.
 [O/R]

 Without additional cuts the oil market risks a large oversupply and build-up in inventories in the first half of 2020, sources said on Monday citing the latest OPEC analysis, drawn up by OPEC’s Economic Commission Board.